 CR SMITH AMERICAN AIRLINES MUSEUM

-The CR Smith American Airlines Museum opened in 1993 is located in the heart of the Dallas Fort Worth airport.
-Named for the first president of the airline, C R Smith led the airline for 34 years and built the airline into the largest airline in the world.
-The American Airlines museum is now run by American Airlines employees.
-It was recently renovated to pay tribute to all the employees of the worlds’ largest airline.
+The CR Smith American Airlines Museum, opened in 1993, is located in the heart of the Dallas-Fort Worth airport.
+Named for the airline’s first president, C.R.
+Smith led it for 34 years and built it into the world’s largest.
+American Airlines employees now run the American Airlines museum.
+It was recently renovated to honor all employees of the world’s largest airline.

-You begin your visit with a short film about “Why I Fly” which relates stories of several of American’s employees, their career journey and why they wanted to work in the aviation field.
-The museum walks you through the history of the airline, from its beginnings as a mail carrier and the numerous mergers with other airlines throughout the years.
-The OneWorld Globe shows real time flight data of all American flights around the globe.
+You begin your visit with a short film titled “Why I Fly,” which features stories from several American employees about their career journeys and why they chose to work in aviation.
+The museum guides you through the airline’s history, from its beginnings as a mail carrier to the numerous mergers with other airlines over the years.
+The OneWorld Globe shows real-time flight data of all American flights around the globe.
 It’s surprising to see how many flights are in the air at any given time.

-A look through the years at the flight attendants uniforms transitions is fun to remember especially the swinging 60’s.
+A look through the years at the flight attendants’ uniform transitions is fun to remember, especially the swinging 60’s.

-A large portion of the museum is dedicated to IOC or Integrated Operations Center for American.
-Here is where all the decisions about the airline happen.
-Flight delays, crew problems, weather delays, maintenance issues, it is all handled in the IOC.
-Visitors can participate in a series of “What would you do,” questions and see how the issues can be resolved.
+A large portion of the museum is dedicated to the IOC, or the Integrated Operations Center for America.
+This is where all the decisions about the airline are made.
+Flight delays, crew problems, weather delays, and maintenance issues are all handled in the IOC.
+Visitors can participate in a series of “What would you do?” questions and see how the problems can be resolved.

-There are seven kiosks of displays that tell the employee story of each major workgroup of the airline, including airline, pilots, flight attendants, baggage handlers, maintenance crews and others.
-American asked some 300 employees to tell their story of their job, so the real story of American Airline is told.
+There are seven kiosks with displays that tell the employee story of each major workgroup at the airline, including pilots, flight attendants, baggage handlers, maintenance crews, and others.
+Americans asked some 300 employees to tell their stories about their jobs, so the real story of American Airlines could be told.

 Kids and adults alike will enjoy the MD80 flight deck.
-Narration by a MD80 captain will explain just what is takes to fly this small, efficient aircraft.
+Narration by an MD80 captain will explain just what it takes to fly this small, efficient aircraft.
 American has the youngest fleet of aircraft flying today.

 “Flagship Knoxville” is a 1940 DC-3 that revolutionized commercial airline travel.
-The DC-3 was purchased by the retired American pilots, restored by American employees and presented to the museum.
+The DC-3 was purchased by retired American pilots, restored by American employees, and presented to the museum.

-This is much more than an aviation museum this is an AMERICAN employees’ museum who want to share the real story of American Airlines.
+This is much more than an aviation museum; this is an AMERICAN employees’ museum that wants to share the real story of American Airlines.

 UNITED STATES BUREAU OF ENGRAVING

-Bureau of Engraving is a bit off the beaten path in Fort Worth but is well worth the time.
-Here you will walk through the history of currency in the U.S. and see how money is made.
-The process is complicated and arduous even today with the high speed technology.
+The Bureau of Engraving is a bit off the beaten path in Fort Worth, but it is well worth the time.
+Here, you will walk through the history of U.S. currency and see how money is made.
+The process remains complex and labor-intensive, even with today’s high-speed technology.
 Perfection is key here.
-Each step is carefully examined and executed so that the United States currency is of the highest quality and not able to be counterfeited.
+Each step is carefully examined and executed to ensure that United States currency is of the highest quality and cannot be counterfeited.
 That is the whole reason that bills today carry a colorful background.
-As one can image, this is a highly secure facility and unfortunately no pictures are allowed within its walls.
-With upwards of a billion dollars on the grounds at even given time, that is to be expected.
+As you can imagine, this is a highly secure facility, and unfortunately, no photos are allowed inside.
+With upwards of a billion dollars on the grounds at any given time, that is to be expected.
 Too bad, they don’t give out any free samples.

 https://www.moneyfactory.gov/fortworthtxtours.html